-Summary: Article 44 of Decree Law No. 76 of July 16, 2020 (the so-called “Simplifications Decree“) provides that, until April 30, 2021, certain capital increases by joint stock companies (società per azioni) and limited partnerships by shares (società in accomandita per azioni) may be approved with the favorable vote of the majority of the share capital represented at the shareholders’ meeting, even if the bylaws establish higher majorities.
+Summary: Article 44 of Decree Law No. 76 of July 16, 2020 (the so-called “Simplifications Decree“) provides that, until June 30, 2021, capital increases by joint stock companies (società per azioni), limited partnerships by shares (società in accomandita per azioni) and limited liability companies (società a responsabilità limitata) may be approved with the favorable vote of the majority of the share capital represented at the shareholders’ meeting, provided that at least half of the share capital is present, even if the bylaws establish higher majorities.

 The rule has a significant impact on the position of minority shareholders (and investors) of unlisted Italian companies, the protection of which is frequently entrusted (also) to bylaws clauses establishing qualified majorities for the approval of capital increases.